 The XV World Forestry Congress

 The fifteenth Congress was hosted by the Government of the Republic of Korea, in Seoul, from 2 to 6 May 2022.
-Participants at the World Forestry Congress endorsed the Seoul Forest Declaration to convey the urgent need for action to achieve a green, healthy and resilient future with forests.
+At the world’s largest gathering on forests, stakeholders urged immediate action.
+Participants endorsed the Seoul Forest Declaration to convey the urgent need for action to achieve a green, healthy and resilient future with forests.
 The Congress also heard the Youth Call for Action and the Ministerial Call on Sustainable Wood.
 A summary of the action points from the main sessions were compiled and presented.

 The Republic of Korea is a country that highly values its forests for their important ecosystem services, and for health and recreation, and have many lessons learned to share with the global community.